heliossun/ELIP/rebuttal.md

 To tackle this problem, our approach considers the Dirichlet Distribution (evidence) during inference, allowing the model to weigh all probabilities rather than relying on a single point probability.
 This consideration of multiple probabilities is crucial in OOD cases, where the matching scores between images and texts may exhibit an even distribution.
 By incorporating evidence-driven fine-tuning and embracing the uncertainty inherent in the Dirichlet Distribution, our model achieves enhanced robustness in image-text retrieval tasks, particularly when handling challenging out-of-distribution scenarios.

-For clarificarion of Fig.3, you can follow the components clockwisely, starting from the bottom-left corner.
+**Durection for Figure 3:** Please follow the components clockwisely, starting from the bottom-left corner, we provide the working-flow of ELIP (training & testing) below, we hope this introduction can assist you have a better reading of our Figure 3.

-Specifically, **training**: input (image-text pair) &rarr; image & text encoder &rarr; feature output alignment &rarr; evidencial learning;
+**Training**: input (image-text pair) &rarr; image & text encoder &rarr; feature output alignment &rarr; evidencial learning;

-**inference**: input (image & text) &rarr; image & text encoder &rarr; feature output alignment &rarr; retrieval & uncertainty estimation.
+**Test**: input (image & text) &rarr; image & text encoder &rarr; feature output alignment (retrieval) &rarr; retrieval & uncertainty estimation.

 [1]: <https://arxiv.org/pdf/2212.08044.pdf>
 Qiu, Jielin et al. “Are Multimodal Models Robust to Image and Text Perturbations?”
 ArXiv abs/2212.08044 (2022): n. pag.